Portal 2: Release

 The March 2010 announcement said that Portal 2 would be released in late 2010.
-In August 2010, Valve postponed the release to February 2011, with a Steam release date of February 9, to allow it to complete changes to the game's dialogue, to fill and connect about sixty test chambers, and to finish refinements to the gel gameplay mechanic.
+In August 2010, Valve postponed the release to February 2011, with a Windows release date of February 9, to allow it to complete changes to the game's dialogue, to fill and connect about sixty test chambers, and to finish refinements to the gel gameplay mechanic.
 Valve announced a further delay in November 2010 and gave a release dates through retail channels in the week of April 18, 2011: April 20 in North America and April 22 in Europe and Australia.
 Wolpaw stated that this eight-week delay was used to expand the game's content before reaching an internal milestone called a "content lock", after which no further content could be added.
 The remaining development work involved debugging.
 Newell allowed the delay considering the added benefits of the new content, because he thought the company would not lose any commercial opportunities because of it.
 On February 18, 2011, Newell confirmed that Valve had completed the development work on Portal 2 and that they were "waiting for final approvals and to get the discs manufactured".
 Portal 2 was the first Valve product simultaneously released for Windows and Mac OS X computers through the Steam platform.
-Retail copies for all platforms were distributed by Electronic Arts.
+The retail copies and PlayStation 3 and Xbox 360 versions were distributed by Electronic Arts.

+In early 2014, Valve released a beta version for Linux distributions.
 The Xbox 360 version was added to the backwards compatibility feature for the Xbox One in June 2016.
 Alongside Portal, Portal 2 was released on the Nintendo Switch on June 28, 2022, as part of the Portal: Companion Collection, developed by Valve and Nvidia Lightspeed Studios.